CamWheeler135/CodeAcademy_Projects/ML_Engineer_Career_Path/Main_Disease_Classifier_with_CNN/README.md

 ### ❗️Project Currently Being Built❗️

 In this project, I aim to use immune cell data in order to predict the variant of cancer a patient has.
-I am going to be quite informal throughout the project and assume little to no previous knowledge in either medical biology or machine learning on behalf of the reader.
+This in an informal summary of what the project is and what happened throughout.
+I assume little to no previous knowledge in either medical biology, programming or machine learning on behalf of the reader.
 Any technical topics will be explained so anybody can pick up this README and understand what I am doing, how I am doing it and why!
-If after reading this you want to delve deeper into the subject, I have linked plenty of papers in [this section](#papers-and-interesting-articles).
+After reading this page you may want to delve deeper into the subject, I have linked plenty of papers in [this section](#papers-and-interesting-articles).

 ## TLDR ⚠️